-Iberia has brought back its popular Avios sale and, as usual and assuming you’re happy to book flights for travel between now and the beginning of 2022, this is a sale that is probably worth considering.
-The cost per mile is good, award availability is (unsurprisingly) very good, and with Iberia offering a number of low-surcharge award options there could be some nice deals to be had here.
+For one week only, Iberia has brought back its popular Avios sale and, as usual, this is a sale that is probably worth considering.
+The cost per mile is good, award availability is (still) very good, and with Iberia offering a number of low-surcharge award options there could be some nice deals to be had here.

 Latest Iberia Plus Avios Sale

 - The Purchaser can purchase a maximum of 200,000 Avios in any one calendar year.

 - Only Euros and US Dollars are accepted as payment currency.

 - Purchased Avios are not refundable once confirmed.